emmawalshdev/kaytea_art/README.md

 **Target Audience:**
 * People who are interested in realistic wildlife and animal art.
-* Pet owners, interested in pet comissions.
+* Pet owners, interested in pet commissions.
 * People looking for unique art at an affordable price.
 * People looking for unique gift ideas.